 In this course, students will begin or build upon a portfolio of work for their college applications or personal achievements.
 Students will research portfolio requirements for each school they are applying to.
-By the end of the trimester, students will have worked towards portfolio completion, photographing all 2D/3D work for their digital representation, artist talks, work critiques, and artist's statements.
+By the end of the trimester, students will have worked towards portfolio completion, photographing all 2D/3D work for their digital representation, artist talks, work critiques, reflective writing, and artist's statements.
+All students will be required to produce a refined and comprehensive portfolio with specific requirements established in the course syllabus as well as being responsible for the display and presentation of their work as assigned.
+Students who choose to repeat the course will need to establish specific goals for independent investigation with the teacher, who extends the scope of the course for that student.